My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Planning a once-in-a-lifetime trip to Alaska?
 Lucky you!
-Even after growing up in Alaska (15 years) and visiting a half-dozen times since then, I’m always wistful when I hear of people headed to the place I once called home.
+Even after growing up in Alaska (15 years) and visiting many times since then, I’m always wistful when I hear of people headed to the place I once called home.

 1. Alaskan Salmon